jaxgoodlabs/patrick-campbell-portfolio/Photography/Wildlife/ColorPlates/WhiteBackground/PeruHerps.md

 # Peruvian Herpetofauna

-Below is a collection of images of reptiles and amphibians collected from various regions of Florida.
+Below is a collection of images of reptiles and amphibians collected from the Madre de Dios region of Peru.
 Photos are organized by taxonomic category.

 Click on an image to enlarge it.